Impeachment inquiry, Warren-Biden matchup highlight U.S. Democratic debate

 Even Sanders, Warren’s friend and progressive ally who has dropped into third place in the polls, signaled he was willing to draw at least some policy distinctions with her.

-“There are differences between Elizabeth and myself,” Sanders, a democratic socialist, said on ABC’s “This Week” program on Sunday, highlighting what he said was his more fervent opposition to corporate greed and corruption.

 “Elizabeth I think, as you know, has said that she is a capitalist through her bones.
-I’m not,” Sanders said.
+I’m not,” Sanders, who describes himself as a democratic socialist, said on ABC’s “This Week” program on Sunday.

 Sanders will be watched closely in the debate for signs of fatigue or weakness after his heart attack, which highlighted his age and that of the other top White House contenders - Biden is 76 and Warren is 70, while Trump is 73 - in a race featuring a debate about a generational change in leadership.